milror00/Currencies/README.md

 # Currencies

 This is a demo project that uses python - request and behave to scrape the currencies published by yahoo finance.
+This is a demo to demonstrate the skills I have for scraping.
+This code is not to be used for any reason commercial or personally other than to demonstrate the approach to scraping.

 Requirements to run :